Stocks Finish Best Week Since April

 "Let's say in the middle of December...you still don't know who the president is," said Maneesh Deshpande, head of U.S. equity strategy at Barclays.
 "Anything that avoids that is a good thing."

-Though stocks wavered on Friday, finishing near flat, the S&P 500 and Dow Jones Industrial Average gained 7.3% and 6.9% for the week, respectively.
-The tech-heavy Nasdaq Composite enjoyed a 9% weekly gain.
+Although stocks wobbled Friday, the S&P 500 and Dow Jones Industrial Average gained 7.3% and 6.9%, respectively, for the week.
+The tech-heavy Nasdaq advanced 9%.
+All three had their best weeks since April, when U.S. stocks were first rebounding from their pandemic-fueled plunge.

-The rally -- which put the S&P 500 and Nasdaq within a hair of their early-September highs -- has been dramatic along the way as market volatility has rapidly collapsed.
+The rally -- which put the S&P 500 and Nasdaq within 2% of their early-September highs -- has been dramatic along the way.

-The tech-heavy Nasdaq Composite logged its first back-to-back moves of at least 2% for the first time since February 2016.
-Meanwhile, the S&P 500 rose at least 1% for four consecutive days, something that has happened only three times previously in data going back to 1938, according to Instinet.
+The tech-heavy Nasdaq logged back-to-back moves of at least 2% for the first time since February 2016.
+The S&P 500 rose at least 1% for four consecutive days, something that's only happened three times previously in data going back to 1938, according to Instinet.

-Stock markets around the world also have sprung higher.
+Stock markets around the world also sprung higher.
 The Stoxx Europe 600 logged its biggest weekly gain since June.
-In Asia, the Shanghai Composite finished the best week since July, while the Nikkei 225 had its best weekly gain since May.
+In Asia, the Shanghai Composite finished the best week since July, while Japan's Nikkei 225 had its best weekly gain since May.

 The election results and instantaneous reactions that rippled through the stock market -- both in overnight trading and subsequent days -- highlight the challenges investors face in trying to predict both political and market outcomes.

-Four years ago, many projected a win for Democratic candidate Hillary Clinton, and some even warned of a market tumble if President Trump was elected.
-Instead, the stock-market plunge lasted a few hours in overnight trading and stocks rallied in following months.
+Four years ago, many projected a win for Democratic candidate Hillary Clinton, and some even warned of a market tumble if President Trump were elected.
+Instead, the market plunge lasted a few hours in overnight trading and stocks rallied in following months.

-This time, many were bracing for extreme volatility around the election and some investors predicted a Democratic sweep, optimistic that a giant fiscal rescue package could buoy the economy and boost shares of cyclical companies that would benefit from such a deal.
-That hasn't come to fruition, and investors quickly unraveled bets on corners of the market that were poised to benefit from such a deal.
+This time, many predicted a Democratic sweep would lead to a giant fiscal rescue package that would buoy the economy and boost shares of cyclical companies that would benefit from such a deal.
+That hasn't come to fruition, and investors quickly unraveled bets on corners of the market that were poised to benefit from such stimulus.

-The moves rippling through markets have caught some investors off guard, especially after weeks of polling data suggested a different outcome.
-Some traders said the rapid reversal and rally in the stock market this week has been turbocharged by investors unwinding bearish bets placed ahead of the election.
-Investors dumped stocks ahead of the election, sending the S&P 500 to the worst week ahead of a presidential election on record.
+The market moves have caught some investors off guard, especially after weeks of polling data suggested a different outcome.
+Some traders said the rapid reversal and momentum-fueled rally in the stock market this week has been turbocharged by investors unwinding bearish bets placed ahead of the election, as well as computerized trading strategies that jumped into the market as volatility tumbled.

 Yields on corporate investment-grade debt have dropped this week as bond prices have risen, FactSet data show.
 Meanwhile, prices on municipal bonds issued by states and local governments have swung as the prospect of a giant package that would help municipalities crushed by the impact of the coronavirus pandemic has grown murkier.